erikeggers/temperature-converter/README.md

 The structure of the application is pretty simple.
 The theme file is contained within the `src` folder and the components used are in the `components` folder. `App.js` imports the components and the theme is set on the Styled-Components `ThemeProvider` component.
 This allows the other components to use the theme.

 Using the app is easy.
-All you do is enter a temperature in on of the two input fields and it converts it to the other temperature scale automatically.
+All you do is enter a temperature in one of the two input fields and it converts it to the other temperature scale automatically.

 The large emoji that is rendered depends on the temperature entered.
 I thought this would bring a little fun to something that could be considered mundane.